The 6 Foods & Drinks To Avoid Before Bed, According To A Dietitian

 If you're in need of a bedtime snack, don't worry; there are options that can actually be sleep-supporting rather than sleep-inhibiting.

-Magnesium-rich foods like bananas, chickpeas, nuts and seeds, and dark chocolate can all satisfy your nighttime hunger while also giving you a healthy dose of magnesium, which is known for supporting sleep.
+Foods chock full of magnesium like bananas, chickpeas, nuts and seeds, and dark chocolate can all satisfy your nighttime hunger while also giving you a healthy dose of magnesium, which is known for supporting sleep.
 Just be sure to keep it light, as you don't want to overdo it and end up too stuffed.